 South Carolina Auto Insurance—Need To Know

-Residents of the Palmetto State might talk of the beautiful beaches and open air markets, but South Carolina is also home to more than five heritage driving tours that trace the state's centuries–long cultural evolution.
+Residents of the Palmetto State might talk of the beautiful beaches and open air markets, but South Carolina is also home to more than five heritage driving tours that trace the state's centuries—a long cultural evolution.
 Of course, before you start your journey, you're going to need auto insurance in South Carolina.
-If you're caught without proof of car insurance, according to the SCDMV (South Carolina Department of Motor Vehicles), it could mean suspension of your license and registration and fines up to $200.
+If you're caught without proof of car insurance, according to the South Carolina Department of Motor Vehicles (SC DMV), it could mean suspension of your license and registration and fines up to $200.
 In fact, you can't register or renew registration on any vehicle in South Carolina without having auto insurance first.
 You can get a South Carolina auto insurance quote online.

 Texting And Distracted Driving In South Carolina

 There is no law to enforce distracted driving in the state.
 Texting while driving is prohibited in some cities and towns, including Columbia.
 Distracted driving is a serious problem and government estimates tell us distractions account for 3,000 to 5,000 deaths on U.S. roads each year.
 Remember, one text or call could wreck it all.